marvin-hansen/StockUtils/README.md

 3) Various technical indicators (from AlphaVantage)

-The cached DataLoader fetches data from AlphaVantage, stores them locally in a CSV file, and returns a pandas dataframe so that a  developer does not have to deal with JSON at all.
+The default cachedNetLoader fetches data from AlphaVantage, stores them locally in a CSV file, and returns a pandas dataframe so that a  developer does not have to deal with JSON at all.
 Proc's do a myriad of transformations or feature generators to the loaded data.

 Transformational procs:

+* Split data in train & test
 * Rename column
 * Delete column
 * Convert date (from object to DateTime)